Christian Speakers, Contemporary Christian Music | Gospel Music | Top Christian Speakers

 You can experience the music and the message no matter where you live or whatever your schedule on Facebook!
 Watch The River live on Tuesdays from 6:30 to 7:30 PM Central Time or view videos on YouTube anytime… anywhere… on your mobile device, ipad, computer or wherever you have internet.

-Fees: Our communicators have flexible fee ranges due to travel distance, the number of presentations they'll make, and whether or not an event is one day or multiple days.
-Contact our office for specific information on these variables.
+SPEAKER FEES: Our communicators have flexible fee ranges due to travel distance, the number of presentations they'll make, and whether or not an event is one day or multiple days.
+CONTACT US for specific information on these variables.

 View Statement of Faith